-On March 10th a Boeing 737 MAX 8 aircraft flying out of Ethiopia crashed killing all 157 people onboard.
-Just five months prior to this tragedy, a Boeing 737 MAX 8 nosedived off the coast of Indonesia killing all 189 of its passengers.
-Aviation authorities have responded to these crashes by grounding all 737 MAX 8’s indefinitely.
+On March 10, a Boeing 737 Max 8 aircraft flying out of Ethiopia crashed, killing all 157 people on board.
+Just five months prior to this tragedy, a Boeing 737 Max 8 nosedived off the coast of Indonesia, killing all 189 of its passengers.
+Aviation authorities have responded to these crashes by grounding all 737 Max planes indefinitely.

 Boeing (NYSE: BA) has faced serious scrutiny and may have lofty financial obligations to fulfill.
 The stock has fallen 11%, and investors are worried.
 Let’s take a look at how these tragic events affect Boeing’s dividend profile.

 Assessing the Damage

 Boeing is a $210 billion business, and last year the company pulled in $101 billion in sales.
 Boeing already has a massive backlog of orders for 2019.
 This leaves investors wondering whether Boeing’s aircraft is defective or these tragedies are due to human error.

 According to an article published by the Aircraft Owners and Pilots Association, aviation expert Fred Tecce thinks the problem is human error: “I don’t think there’s anything wrong with the airplane.
 If you talk to the pilots who fly them, they’ll tell you it’s not the airplane so much as whether or not the manual properly describes what’s going on.”

 This insight suggests that Boeing’s long-term future may remain intact.
 Research firm Edward Jones projects that Boeing may face short-term pressure due to additional expenses and order delays.
 However, it believes “the outlook is balanced by the backlog of other planes (such as the 787), recent defense program wins and the expansion of the services business.”